- Adding Rank Items to a Template

 For example, imagine that you want to ask employees to weigh in on what they see as the most important organization initiatives.
 You can use a rank item to tease out which initatives are viewed as most important by a majority of employees.

 Adding Rank Items to a Template

-When you’re building your template (whether it's a Pulse or Feedback template), you’ll add Rank items by selecting Rank from the New Question menu:
+When you’re building your template (whether it's a survey or Feedback template), you’ll add Rank items by selecting Rank from the New Question menu:

 Enter the text of the question as you normally would.
 Under Choices, add the options you would like your employees to rank.

 You also have the additional options to customize your question:

 - Set Minimum Choices: require Feedback Providers to rank at least N choices.

 - Set Maximum Choices: require Feedback Providers to rank no more than N choices.